 As I sat on a bench gazing at the sky with my eclipse glasses, I watched as the moon slowly moved to cover the Sun.
 It’s a strange feeling to observe such a rare occurrence.
 The physical mechanics of orbital motion was there for all to see.
 I felt as though I was an eager child watching an adult do something as simple as to appear and reappear.
-To the child who doesn’t have a complete understanding of our world, it seems extraordinary that a person can be present one minute and absent the next.
+To the child who doesn’t completely understand our world, it seems extraordinary that a person can be present one minute and absent the next.
 How exactly does that work?

 The Moment of Totality Playlist

 I created a playlist to at least halfway capture that feeling.
 The Totality Playlist’s excellent breakbeats will drive any workout, casual walk, or night sky observer.
-Gazing at the stars is mostly a solemn experience, but I imagine traveling the stars is an intense, life-changing experience that will put to shame our wars, prejudices and ingrained stories of good and evil.
-The universe knows no right; the world knows no evil.
-But it rewards the diligent; it rewards the risk-takers, it pays the lucky and devours them all the same.
+Gazing at the stars is mostly a solemn experience.
+Still, I imagine traveling the stars is an intense, life-changing experience that will put to shame our wars, prejudices, and ingrained stories of good and evil.
+The universe knows no right, wrong or evil.
+But it rewards the diligent, the risk-takers, the survivors.
+It giveth and taketh away but still devours us all the same.

-Exploring the space above our sky is not an exercise in science and mathematics, it is an exercise in human will and ingenuity.
-It is a reflection of what we could be if we took action instead of posting our thoughts.
+Exploring the space above our sky is not an exercise in science and mathematics.
+It is an exercise in human will and ingenuity.
+It reflects what we could be if we took action instead of posting our thoughts.
 If you saw the eclipse or any eclipse, I hope that you felt at least some things I felt.
 I hope it brought to light the fact that our everyday lives aren’t about what we see, feel and hear in front of us, but also the lives of 5 billion other people on this planet who share the same star, the same moon, the same clouds, and the same sky.
-Hopefully, we will understand the Sun and Moonshine for us, not him, her or them, but for us.
+Hopefully, we will understand the Sun and Moonshine for us, not him, her, or them, but for us.

 In a sense, this is why the Solar Republic exists.
 The Solar Republic is more than about interplanetary space travel.
 It’s centered around the fact that we, as human beings, are capable of greatness.
 We are destined to travel the stars and discover new worlds.
 This is humankind’s destiny.
 We are, but one species are moving on a rock that revolves around one of the trillions of stars.
-We are mere quarks in comparison to the grandiose of our universe, but yet and still we are capable of observing and understanding it.
-That’s a gift we all should cherish, every day.
+We are mere quarks in comparison to our majestic universe.
+Yet, as mere specks, we are still capable of observing and comprehending it.
+That’s a gift we all should cherish every day.

-Quincy Bingham is a native Mississippian, world traveler, and digital marketer.
-Quincy’s life’s work has been the Solar Republic brand, which embodies his values of kaizen, personal development, and lifestyle design.
-He has learned through experience that change is the only constant in life; trust is the single real currency, and consistency is the only vehicle that gets you to where you want to be in life.
+Quincy Bingham is a native Mississippian, world traveler, and digital marketing director.
+Although his bread and butter is digital marketing, his crowning achievement has been the Solar Republic brand, which embodies his values of kaizen, personal development, and lifestyle design.
+He has learned through professional and personal experience that change is the only constant in life, trust is the only real currency and consistency is the only vehicle that gets you to where you want to be in life.